leedrake5/Russia-Ukraine/README.md

 Data is drawn from [this public google sheet](https://docs.google.com/spreadsheets/d/1bngHbR0YPS7XH1oSA1VxoL4R34z60SJcR3NxguZM9GI/edit?usp=sharing) which is updated based on the last update for each day.
 As such it is a lagging indicator, dependent not just on when equipment is lost, but when it is discovered and documented.

+Data is pulled daily from Oryx's site using [Daniel Scarnecchia](https://github.com/scarnecchia)'s [scraper tool](https://github.com/scarnecchia/scrape_oryx), and then pushed to the public google sheet, where synthetic calculations are performed for equipment categories (to presere transparency).

 Points (red = Russia, blue = Ukraine) represent cumulative losses for each day, bar's represent daily losses.
 The line repreents a general additive model smooth on cumulative losses to date; the shaded grey band represents the 95% confidence interval based on extant variation (e.g. point scatter).
 A wider grey band means more uncertainty, a narrower grey band means less uncertainty.

 Please keep in mind that this is empirical, not inteptetive, analysis.
 A concern raised about the available data is that it undercounts Ukrainian losses.
 This is possible not just because of bias (note pro-Russian sources are monitered as well) but because areas under Russian control are less likely to have photo documentation.
 Fog of war is very real.
 There is no attempt here to use a modifier to adjust numbers - analysis is strictly empirical.
 Any bias in the origional data will be reflected in the following analyses.